Australia–Japan relations: Migration

 According to Australian Bureau of Statistics data from 2006, 40,968 Australian people claimed Japanese ancestry.
 According to Japan's Ministry of Foreign Affairs, there were approximately 9,900, Australian citizens resident in Japan as of 30 June 2017.

 Tourism

-Japan allows visa-free access to Australians, and Australia has reciprocated: Australia allows Japanese to apply for Electronic Travel Authority (ETA) immediate authorisation - visa-free access for up to 3 months.
 In 2018, Japan was the fifth largest source of tourism for Australia, with 484,000 Japanese citizens visiting Australia that year.
 It placed behind the United Kingdom, the United States, New Zealand and China.
+Visitors from Japan to Australia peaked at 814,000 in 1997.
 According to data from Google, Japan was Australia's top-searched destination between 2002 and 2022, ranking ahead of New Zealand.

+In 2023, Japan became the fourth most-visited overseas destination for Australians behind New Zealand, Indonesia and India.
+That year, it ranked as the eight largest source of tourism to Japan, with nearly one million of the 36.8 million visitors that year being from Australia.

+Transport links

+Qantas, Jetstar, Japan Airlines and All Nippon Airways all offer direct flights between Australia and Japan.

+Multilateral organizations

+Both nations are members of the Asia-Pacific Economic Cooperation, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, G-20 major economies, Organization for Economic Cooperation and Development, United Nations, International Monetary Fund, World Trade Organization, and among others.
+Australia and Japan were also part of Trans-Pacific Partnership, for the boost of Indo-Pacific cooperation.

 Educational partnerships

 In 1980, Australia and Japan agreed on a working holiday scheme for young people from both countries.
 The working holiday program was the first one for Japan.